GDPR compliance is every business’ number one concern these days.

 The General Data Protection Regulation (GDPR) was adopted in April 2016 to reinforce data protection laws for all citizens within the European Union (EU).
 Coming into effect on 25th May 2018, the GDPR will impact all businesses working with personal data from the EU.
 That means all of us – Recruitee, our clients, and everyone who ever had, has had, or will have candidates from the EU in their hiring pipelines.
 We will all have to fully comply with the GDPR.
 As the applicant tracking system (ATS) for many international companies worldwide, here is our stand on this matter:

-We fully commit to achieving GDPR compliance before its effective date – 25th May 2018.
+We have been fully committed to achieving GDPR compliance before its effective date – 25th May 2018.

 Below you will find our step-by-step plan to fulfill the GDPR requirements: